soesandarwin2201/professional-portfolio-website/README.md

 ### Key Features <a name="key-features"></a>

-- use can interact with 3d model
+- User can interact with 3d model
 - add the motion and animation
-- create animate star background
+- User can rotate and see the detail tech stack

 <p align="right">(<a href="#readme-top">back to top</a>)</p>